arvind88765/house_price_prediction_2025/README.md

 We welcome contributions to improve the model, add more features, or fix bugs!
 If you'd like to contribute, follow these steps:

 Fork the repository.

+Create a new branch:

+bash
+Copy
+Edit
+git checkout -b feature-branch
+Make your changes and commit:

+bash
+Copy
+Edit
+git commit -m 'Add new feature or fix bug'
+Push to your forked repository:

+bash
+Copy
+Edit
-Create a new branch: git checkout -b feature-branch Make your changes and commit: git commit -m 'Add new feature or fix bug' Push to your forked repository: git push origin feature-branch Open a pull request with a description of your changes.
+git push origin feature-branch
+Open a pull request with a description of your changes.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.